History of DevOps

 DevOps is a collection of different software development practices that aim to bridge collaboration between software development and information technology operation teams.
 The goal of establishing DevOps within an organization is to shorten development lifecycles while providing more frequent updates.
 This allows you to deliver content to market faster with a lower failure rate due to increased communications.

 In 2007, agile software developers, Andrew Schafer and Patrick Debois, mused over the idea of establishing a more seamless avenue of communication between development and operations teams.
 The idea wasn't communicated in mass until Flickr employees, John Allspaw, Senior Vice President of Technical Operations, and, Paul Hammond, Director of Engineering, gave a presentation that had been entitled '10+ Deploys per Day: Dev and Ops Cooperation at Flickr.'
 Both Allspaw and Hammond asserted that the only way forward for application development was for both developers and operations teams to cooperate, creating a more integrated experience.

-This integrated DevOps experience is not merely a suite of solutions to install, although Amazon AWS does indeed help with pre-packaged toolsets.
+This integrated DevOps experience is not merely a suite of solutions to install, although our partners do indeed help with pre-packaged toolsets.
 DevOps is a philosophy and culture- a radical new way of developing software and delivering results in a timelier, and more efficient, manner.
 Vandis goes beyond dropping DevOps tools into the hands of our clients.
 We take the time to introduce the philosophies and practices that create a strong DevOps environment.